tw-wuqian/infra-as-code-lab-exercise/Session_2_Terraform_Basics/README.md

 Troubleshoot any errors before proceeding.

-12. Lastly we would like to get an output varaible of the VPC Id.
+12. Lastly we would like to get an output variable of the VPC Id.
 Create an `outputs.tf` file and add an [output variable](https://developer.hashicorp.com/terraform/language/values/outputs) for this (don't forget to add a description attribute).

 13. Run the following commands to test deploying your updated network resources: